mikepan/GameEngineBook/text/04-Animation.md

 The simplest way to make Momo move is by keyframing the root bone along the way.
 The root bone is the parent of all the bones.
 Thus, if it moves, the rest of the armature will follow it.
 To set the root bone to move, go to Pose mode and do the following:

-\*\*\* Begin Numbered List

-1.Select the bone.
+1. Select the bone.
 In RigMomo you will find the Bone.main on the floor level.

-2.Insert a Location keyframe.
+2. Insert a Location keyframe.
 This will be the initial position of the bone and armature.

-3.Advance from frame 1 to 41.
+3. Advance from frame 1 to 41.

-4.Move the bone forward the distance of one stride[md]0.23 (see the note below).
+4. Move the bone forward the distance of one stride[md]0.23 (see the note below).

-5.Keyframe the new bone position.
+5. Keyframe the new bone position.

-6.Change the Channel Extrapolation mode of the root bone to Linear Extrapolation.
+6. Change the Channel Extrapolation mode of the root bone to Linear Extrapolation.

-\*\*\* End Numbered List

 In the book files, you can see Momo setup with the root bone steps at _\Book\Chapter4\tutorial\_walk\_6.rootbone.blend_.

-\*\*\* Begin Note

-How Big Is a Stride?
+>**How Big Is a Stride?**
+>

-If your character is walking, eventually you will need to find where its feet will land after each stride.
+>If your character is walking, eventually you will need to find where its feet will land after each stride.
 This varies from person to person, and is a function of the leg's size, the speed of the movement (walking, running, jumping), and other factors such as the environment (for example, snow).
 For this walking cycle, you can use 23cm (or 0.23 Blender units) for the complete two strides.

-\*\*\* End Note

 After you are done with all the animation (past the polishing stage), you then can clean the bone location F-Curve.
 During the production of your game, you may need to come back for tweaks in your animation cycle.
 Therefore, instead of cleaning the bone curve you can simply disable the root bone channel in the Graph Editor.
 In Figure 4.41, you can see the speaker icon you use for that.